AI-sandbox/PopGenAdapt/README.md

 ### Hyperparameter Tuning

 The choice of hyperparameters can have a significant impact on the performance of the model.
 We use [Weights & Biases](https://wandb.ai/) to perform hyperparameter search.
-Given a dataset and a method, to find good hyperparameters, run `python sweep.py --data dataset.json [--mme] [--sla]` to initialize a hyperparameter sweep and start an agent on.
+Given a dataset and a method, to find good hyperparameters, run `python sweep.py --data dataset.json [--mme] [--sla]` to initialize a hyperparameter sweep and start an agent.

 <!--
 ## Citation